-My dissertation focuses on physical movement in Old English and Old Norse-Icelandic literature.
+My dissertation focuses on physical movement in Anglo-Saxon literature.
 Scholarship on bodily movement in literature does exist in some areas of medieval studies, but by no means all.
-While there has been some attention to this topic in later medieval studies, there has been comparatively little of it in early medieval studies, including the study of Old English and Old Norse-Icelandic texts.
-This lack of scholarship on bodily movement in these corpora may be tied to a seeming lack of content to study--at first glance, there does not seem to be a large amount of bodily movement happening in Old English and Old Norse-Icelandic texts.
-In my dissertation, I seek to remedy this situation by working with a broader definition of “movement” than that which has been used in prior studies of gesture in early medieval literature, by conducting a comparative study of how and when bodily movement is depicted in this literature, and by analyzing the possible communicative, symbolic, literary, social, or cultural meanings of those movements.
+While there has been some attention to this topic in later medieval studies, there has been comparatively little of it in early medieval studies, including the study of Anglo-Saxon texts.
+This lack of scholarship on bodily movement in this corpus may be tied to a seeming lack of content to study--at first glance, there does not seem to be a large amount of bodily movement happening in Anglo-Saxon texts.
+In my dissertation, I seek to remedy this situation by working with a broader definition of “movement” than that which has been used in prior studies of gesture in early medieval literature and by analyzing the possible communicative, symbolic, literary, social, or cultural meanings of those movements.

 "The Dancing Girls in The Life of Saints Chrysanthus and Daria.
 In Anglo-Saxon Women: A Florilegium, edited by Emily Butler, Irina Dumitrescu, and Hilary E. Fox (forthcoming).
 (Under review)